denten-books/plain-text/0-intro.md

 plausibly resides both on screen and hard drive.
 It fractures, in some real sense, diverging at the site its projection from the site of the archive.
-Using materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the newly composite sign.
-Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
+Using materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fissure and ultimate illegibility of the newly composite sign.
+Marks made on punch cards and ticker tape protruded through the medium.
 Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
-The advent of magnetic storage forced the composite inscription into an opaque medium.
+The advent of magnetic storage forced the composite inscription into an opaque conduit.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
 The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

 A short *conclusion* gestures towards the contemporary political consequences